Deserve® EDU Mastercard for Students review

 It doesn’t matter whether you choose the monthly or the annual plan—Deserve will foot the bill by crediting the cost back to your statement.

-Students spend a significant amount on school supplies, textbooks and gear each year, and the Deserve EDU Mastercard can earn cash back on all of these purchases.
+Students spend a significant amount on school supplies, textbooks and gear each year — costly categories that typically don’t earn rewards — and the Deserve EDU Mastercard earns cash back on these expenses plus more.

 Earning cash back

 While some card cards might have different bonus categories — which can be a lot for a new credit card user to track — this card allows students to earn 1 percent cash back on all purchases.

 As with most lenders, there are some transactions that aren’t eligible for earning cash back, such as purchasing casino gaming chips.